ygorcosta/wedeploy.com/ui/src/pages/docs/intro/feature-overview.md

 ## Zero downtime deployments

-Whenever a new deployment is triggered, you don't want your application to go offline for seconds until the new version is 100% ready.
+Whenever a new deployment is triggered, you don't want your application to go offline until the new version is 100% ready.
 What you want is to minimize user interruption.

 With WeDeploy you can push updates and restart your services with zero downtime.